rauppduh/lis/README.md

 The package is broken in a manner that turns out to be easy to create microservices, if required, and a gateway (would create a regular object) could orchestrate external systems to some internal use (order and test operation).

-TestOperationCalculatorFactory is called only on tests, but it is part of application/facade in order to inject into the TestOperationService the type of calculator by using a factory
+TestOperationCalculatorFactory is called only on tests, but it is part of application/facade in order to inject into the TestOperationService the type of calculator by using a factory and has been created in order to test the creation of TestOperationCalculator object

 FURTHER INFORMATION